Jeff Steele: Current professional career

 Film Closings specializes in packaging and closing independent film finance deals and is based in Los Angeles and Chicago.
 In 2009, Jeff Steele joined Magnet Media Group as the chief financial officer.
 Steele is an expert in film finance, but also has a portfolio of hands-on producing credits.
-He is a frequent panelist for film financing forums and he's known for telling audiences what they need to know, but do not want to hear.
-He has also been published in popular online blogs The Huffington Post and The Wrap.
+He is a frequent panelist for film financing forums, and he's known for telling audiences what they need to know, but do not want to hear.
+He has also been published in popular online blogs The Huffington Post and TheWrap.
 He currently is a professor at Columbia College Chicago in the Business and Entrepreneurship department.